H.R. 925: Dismantle DEI Act of 2025

 1

-Agencies would have 90 days after enactment to shut down offices and programs carrying out the executive actions the bill rescinds.
-Employees in eliminated roles could not simply be transferred into renamed jobs under the bill's reduction-in-force rules.
+Agencies would have 90 days after enactment to shut down covered DEI offices and programs.
+Employees in eliminated roles would have to be let go through a reduction in force, not transferred or renamed into other jobs.

 2

-Federal funds could not be used for training related to diversity, equity, inclusion, accessibility, critical theory, intersectionality, sexual orientation, or gender identity.
+Federal funds could not be used for training related to diversity, equity, inclusion, accessibility, critical theory, intersectionality, sexual orientation, or gender identity, across agencies, contractors, and grant recipients.

 3